getfem/getfem/doc/sphinx/source/bugs.rst

 Reporting Bugs in GetFEM++
 **************************

-Bug reports should be submitted via the GNA Bug Tracker (in https://gna.org/projects/getfem).
+Bug reports should be submitted via the Savannah Bug Tracker (in https://savannah.nongnu.org/projects/getfem).
 The bug tracker offers a Web form which allows pertinent information to be entered and submitted to the developers.